How to Immigrate From Brazil to Canada

 Police Clearance Certificate

 Like the Medical Certificate, you must submit a police clearance certificate along with your immigration application for permanent residence.
-This is so that Canada can ensure the safety of their citizens with the big intake of newcomers.
+This is so that Canada can ensure the safety of its citizens with the big intake of newcomers.
 Getting this document is pretty standard for immigration to any country so don’t be offended.

-In Brazil the document you need to apply for is called a Certidão de Antecedentes Criminais and it is issued by the Brazilian Federal Police.
+In Brazil, the document you need to apply for is called a Certidão de Antecedentes Criminais and it is issued by the Brazilian Federal Police.
 You will need to visit the official Brazilian Federal Police website for instructions on how to apply.
 Unfortunately, the website is only available in Portuguese, so if you can’t understand the language you should make sure a trusted friend helps you through the process.